 We would certainly add it to our ‘places to visit again’.
 Maybe choosing a different room on the upper floor would be a much better option.
 Apart from that, our experience has been a very positive one, and I would recommend this amazing hotel if you are ever looking for something different to stay whilst in Valencia!

-Website: The Caro Hotel Valencia
+Book Now The Caro Hotel Valencia

 *This is an independent review.
 Financial compensation was not received for this post.
 Opinions expressed here are my own.